mayurpatil65/agents/README.md

 - `filename:` prefix-based PDF filtering
 - CLI interface for interactive sessions with chat history

-> Victor Agent is a fully local POC developed for research and internal use, with support for offline chat, private docs, and modular tool integration.
+Agent is a fully local POC developed for research and internal use, with support for offline chat, private docs, and modular tool integration.

 ## Key Features